SpaceML/PSFGAN/README.md

 ```

 ### Run a trained model
-Before you run test.py you should modifiy "model_path" in config.py.
-Set the flag "mode" to "eval" if the validation data should be used instead of the test data.
+Modify the following constants in config.py.
+* ```model_path```: Path to .ckpt file of pretrained model used in test.py.
+Should be an empty string if PSFGAN is used in training mode.
+* ```use_gpu```: Value that "CUDA_VISIBLE_DEVICES" should be set to.

 ```bash
 python test.py --mode test
 ```
+Set the flag "mode" to "eval" if the validation data should be used instead of the test data.